 What cheese can I stir into my grits?

-Cheese!
-Glorious cheese!
-Almost any hard or semi-hard shredded cheese can be stirred into grits.
-My favorite is, of course, Gouda cheese, but other common cheeses are Fontina, Cheddar, Montery Jack, and Gruyere.
+My favorite is, of course, Gouda cheese, but other common cheeses are Fontina, Cheddar, Monterey Jack, and Gruyere.

 I'd love to hear from you and see pictures of your version of Shrimp and Grits or if you make my shortcut recipe of Shrimp and Gouda Grits.
 If you don't have Gouda cheese, then Cheddar, Parmesan, Gruyere and Asiago cheese are flavorful substitutes.

-If you make this recipe I'd love to see it!
-Tag me on social media with #gritsandgouda or @gritsandgouda.
-Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
+Leave a comment below the printable recipe if you have questions or want to tell me how you liked the recipe.
 Don't forget to give the recipe a rating of 5 stars if you love it!

-Shortcut Shrimp and Grits
+Simple Shrimp and Grits (No Roux)

 Ingredients